 - An easy way to search for information

-All too often the critical information employees need in order to answer customer questions is buried in long policy documentation or only available by asking the “key go to people” i.e. lending and managers.
-In a recent SilverCloud poll, a majority of banks and credit unions reported that 30% or more of key “go to” staffs daily time is spent supporting front line staff questions.
+All too often the critical information employees need to effectively answer customer questions is buried in long policy documentation or only available by asking the “key go-to people” i.e. lending and managers.
+In a recent SilverCloud poll, a majority of banks and credit unions reported that 30% or more of key “go-to” staffs daily time is spent supporting frontline staff questions.
 This inefficient system leaves customers waiting on hold and employees scrambling for information.

 Bank of America has partnered with the educational site Khan Academy to offer its customers financial literacy video tutorials.
 And Capital One offers its customers and non-profit organizations free multilingual financial education through its partnership with MoneyWise.